aws-samples/amazon-security-lake-transformation-library/windows-sysmon/README.md

         --region <SECURITY_LAKE_REGION>
     ```

-2. Use AWS CloudShell, a browser based shell, in the Security Lake delegated administrator account to run the above command after you have replaced the placeholders.
-The output of the command will reveal the attributes of associate Glue resource along with Security Lake S3 bucket location and the associated IAM role ARN.
-See example output below:
+    The output of the command will reveal the attributes of the associated Glue resources along with Security Lake S3 bucket location and the associated IAM role ARN.
+Verify with sample output below:

     ```json
     {